TheFedelino01/ing-sw-2023-saccani-spangaro-sanvito-pedersoli/README.md

    -> `java -jar softeng-gc04-1.0-SNAPSHOT-server.jar` (to run the server)

 Repeat from (1) each time the code is modified

+From github:
+1. Go to Documents/JARs and download both files
+2. Open `CMD` and navigate to to C:/[dir]/[folder with the jar files]
+3. From here, just type:
+   -> `java -jar softeng-gc04-1.0-SNAPSHOT-client.jar` (to run the clients)<br>
+   -> `java -jar softeng-gc04-1.0-SNAPSHOT-server.jar` (to run the server)

 # How generate Code Coverage <img src="https://i.ibb.co/4PYzV7D/cov.png" align="right" alt="logo" width="130" height = "139" style = "border: none; float: right;">
 To generate the Code Coverage:
 1. Intellij: maven `menù -> MyShelfie -> Lifecycle -> Clean`